Airport bus: Terminal transfer

 In cases where the airport features multiple terminals which are far apart or not physically connected, and where there exists no people mover or other transfer alternative, a zero-fare transfer bus may be employed to transfer connecting passengers from one terminal to another.
 Terminal transfer may also be incorporated into public transport bus networks.

 Car park transfer

 In cases where the airport owned or affiliated car parks are large or relatively far from the terminal building, the airport owner or contractor may provide free car park shuttle buses making circular or shuttle runs between terminals and car park bus stands.

 Off airport transfer

-Third-party companies offering services to airline passengers may also operate buses as part of their business, with pick-up and drop off points near the airport terminal, and extra luggage space.
-These usually comprise:
+Buses are also used to transport passengers between airports and other locations, which frequently include amenities targeting air passengers, for example, pick-up and drop off points near the airport terminal, and extra luggage space.